 - In Death Note, a gun is fired that had been loaded with blanks.
 At point-blank range.
 Nothing happens to the character, but in real life it would have blinded him permanently and left him needing immediate medical attention.

-- When Alucard unleashes his full power in the sixth volume of Hellsing, neither of the armies surrounding him pays any heed to the fact that any rounds that are fired at Alucard in their efforts to stop this and miss will kill other people trying to stop Alucard.
-Not that it ultimately matters, since once Alucard finishes releasing the level 0 seal, he completely annihilates both of them.
+- When Alucard unleashes his full power in the sixth volume of Hellsing, neither of the armies surrounding him pays any heed to the fact that any rounds fired at Alucard, if they miss, will kill other people trying to stop Alucard.
+However, it's obvious that they're firing in blind panic as much as under orders, and it's rendered moot once Alucard finishes releasing the level 0 seal and kills all of them.

 - G.I.
 Joe.
 These guys are supposed to be elite.
 Yet posing for a photo while holding a gun like this in Real Life is how civilians get featured on "Idiots with Guns" blog.

 - In the Spirou and Fantasio comic "QRN sur Bretzelburg", Spirou empties the magazine of an automatic rifle by firing it straight up.
 His squirrel friend worries that he might hit a bird, but no mention is made of the fact that those bullets will be coming straight down in a few seconds.
 It also doesn't occur to Spirou that he could just remove the magazine and throw it in the lake if he wants to neutralize the weapon, instead of risking alerting any guards pursuing him.